-- 1. Shall not exceed 750 lumens when attached to a structure and confined to the immediate vicinity of a building entrance or outdoor living area of the residence. - 2.
-Shall not exceed 250 lumens for all other uses. - 3.
-Shall not exceed 150 lumens for landscape up-lighting. - 4.
+- 1. Shall not exceed 750 lumens and 2800 Kelvin's when attached to a structure and confined to the immediate vicinity of a building entrance or outdoor living area of the residence. - 2.
+Shall not exceed 250 lumens and 3000 Kelvin's for all other uses. - 3.
+Shall not exceed 150 lumens and 3000 Kelvin's for landscape up-lighting. - 3.4.
 Motion sensor/detector light fixtures are permitted for security lighting.
 Security lighting must be controlled separately from all other lighting.
-Security lights must be on timers that regulate their operation time to a maximum of 10 minutes and limited to lamps with a maximum of 750 lumens. - 5.
-Rope lighting shall not exceed 3.6 watts per lineal foot for an incandescent rope light. - 6.
-Exterior light fixtures shall not exceed 3000 Kelvins.

-E. Mounting Exterior fixtures shall be mounted:

-- 1. In the ground or on a post not to exceed 36 inches above the ground.
+Security lights must be on timers that regulate their operation time to a maximum of 10 minutes and limited to lamps with a maximum of 750 lumens. - 4.5.
+Rope lighting shall not exceed 3.6 watts per lineal foot for an incandescent rope light. - 5.
+Exterior light fixtures shall not exceed 3000 Kelvins. - E. Mounting Exterior fixtures shall be mounted: - 1.
+In the ground or on a post not to exceed 36 inches above the ground.
 When exterior fixtures are affixed to existing trees, the height of the fixture shall not exceed 8 feet above the Finished Grade. - 2.
 In or on a building wall not to exceed 8 feet above Finished Grade and shielded in such a manner as to avoid creating concentrated light (hot spots) on the structures to which they are mounted.
 Security lighting may be mounted on the structure to a height of not more than twelve (12) feet.